agviray/gamefo-website/README.md

 ### Get a RAWG API Key

-<em>A RAWG API key is required to locally run this application.</em> You can get a free API key by visiting RAWG's API docs site, https://rawg.io/apidocs.
+<em>A RAWG API key is required to locally run this application.</em> You can get a free API key by visiting [RAWG's API docs site](https://rawg.io/apidocs).
 Once you have the key in hand, follow the following installation steps:

 #### Step 1 - Clone the repo, then open it in your code editor.